-The 2042 Multiple- and Single-Subject credentials at APU are offered for both multiple- and single-subject teacher candidates.
-Each program has two credential tracks which run as cohort groups beginning with Module 1 during Fall I or Spring I. However, incoming candidates may begin at any time with advisement by an APU representative.
+The 2042 Multiple- and Single-Subject Credentials at APU are offered for both multiple- and single-subject teacher candidates.
+Each program has two credential tracks which run as cohort groups beginning with Module 1 during Fall I or Spring I. However, incoming candidates may begin at any time with advisement by an APU advisor.

 Track A is for teacher candidates without full-time teaching employment as well as for those who are teaching without meeting subject-matter competence.

-Track B is for teacher candidates who are employed teaching full time in a public K-12, or WASC-approved K-12 private school, in a setting and assignment approved as appropriate for that credential by the credential program advisor.
+Track B is for teacher candidates with full-time teaching employment in a public K-12, or WASC-approved K-12 private school, in a setting and assignment approved as appropriate for that credential by the credential program advisor.
 Track B candidates must have completed their subject-matter requirements.

-Teacher candidates may submit a Graduate Program Change form to transition from Track A to Track B upon gaining full-time employment in an appropriate teaching position as approved by the Track B program director.
+Teacher candidates may submit a Graduate Program Change form to transition from Track A to Track B upon gaining full-time employment in an appropriate teaching position and meeting subject-matter competence as approved by the Track B program director.
 This change of credential track must occur by the end of the second term in the program.

-See specific program information to learn about eligibility for intern credentials.
+NOTE: See specific program information to learn about eligibility for intern credentials.

 Teacher candidates may be eligible to participate in Track B as "teachers of record" in private, WASC-approved schools that meet specific requirements (see program director) if candidates demonstrate subject-matter competence.
-See program director if teaching at a non-WASC-approved school for additional requirements which can include student teaching in public schools.
+See program director if teaching at a non-WASC-approved school for additional requirements which can include candidate teaching in public schools.